 We served as technical consultants in an International Chamber of Commerce ($560 M) binding arbitration, performing the evaluation of the design, engineering and performance of heat recovery coke oven batteries in Brazil.

-This involved a forensic investigation into the design/ construction/ materials issues, as well as the thermal cycling of the refractory components, which included:
+This forensic investigation involved the design/ construction/ materials issues, as well as the thermal cycling of the refractory components, which included:

 - Review of design and engineering of the basic oven process